ATaylorAerospace/ATaylorAerospace/README.md

 💡 I’m interested in Commercial Aerospace, LLM Tuning/Prompt Design, Data Automation and Immersive German and Spanish Language Study

-💫 I’m looking to collaborate on AI projects involving LLM tuning and AI Prompt Creation and Data projects utilizing DBT, Big Query, Rudderstack and Lightdash amongst other modern data stack tools
+💫 I’m looking to collaborate on AI projects involving LLM tuning and AI Prompt Creation

 👨🏽‍💻 I’m currently working on Data projects utilizing DBT, Big Query, Rudderstack and Lightdash amongst other modern data stack tools

-✨ Using Vertex AI; and soon Anthropic Claude, am tuning new LLM's and Prompts for Medical Question Answering and Aerospace Domains in English and other Latin scripts
+✨ Using Vertex AI/PaLM 2  and soon Anthropic Claude, am tuning new LLM's and Prompts for Medical Question Answering and Aerospace Domains in English and other Latin scripts

 🚀 I’m always ready to chat about the Commercial Space Industry - Ion Propulsion or other Aerospace and Astronomy topics